 If you’re walking the Cotswold Way in sections as day walks, one important consideration is transport to and from the route.
 Leaving one car at the start point and the another at the end is the easiest option if there’s a group of you.
 Otherwise you’ll need to use public transport (which is sparse and infrequent in much of the Cotswolds so involves some planning) or take a taxi.

-Our Cotswold Way 10-day itinerary (coming soon) has details of parking and transport options at the start and end of each day.
+Our detailed Cotswold Way 10-day itinerary contains details of parking and transport options at the start and end of each day’s walk.

 What are the paths like?